mohamed-chs/chatgpt-history-export-to-md/README.md

 #### Issues and contributions 🆘

-Feel free to fork this repository and make your enhancements or improvements, it still leaves a lot to be desired.
+Feel free to fork this repository and make your enhancements or improvements. (it still leaves a lot to be desired 😅)

 If you encounter any issues or have questions, feel free to open a discussion [here](https://github.com/Mohamed-CHS/ChatGPT-history-export-to-Markdown/issues) or in the Reddit post [here](https://www.reddit.com/r/ChatGPT/comments/16k1ub5/i_made_a_simple_chatgpt_history_to_markdown/).